The Symptoms and Causes of a Ruptured Spleen

 These various medical issues may cause the spleen to swell, resulting in the walls of the spleen becoming thin and prone to rupture.

-How Long Can You Live With a Ruptured Spleen?
+How Long Can You Survive With A Ruptured Spleen?

 Traumatic splenic rupture in CT Scan